- SAP paid Forbes to allow it to run an editorial as if it were an article.

 “Moving beyond soundbites about autonomous databases, let’s come back to the actual business challenges faced by actual businesses.

 The reality is that businesses cannot and will not lock themselves into a single technology.”

-SAP has been arguing for decades that their customers must only use SAP because SAP applications only work best when they communicate with other SAP systems.
-Deloitte and Accenture and other SAP consulting firms have spent those same decades dissuading customers from buying non-SAP solutions and locking themselves into a single technology, a single vendor and becoming an “SAP shop.”
+SAP has argued for decades that their customers must only use SAP because SAP applications only work best when communicating with other SAP systems.
+Deloitte Accenture and other SAP consulting firms have spent those same decades dissuading customers from buying non-SAP solutions and locking themselves into a single technology, a single vendor and becoming an “SAP shop.”

 Therefore, it is curious to now learn that SAP is actually against this strategy….which would mean SAP customers would have to divest themselves of much of their SAP investments.